fp7mplane/protocol-ri/README.md

 ## Contents

-The SDK is made up of the several modules.
+The SDK is made up of several modules.
 The core classes are documented using Sphinx.
 Reasonably current Sphinx documentation can be read online [here](https://fp7mplane.github.io/protocol-ri).

 - `mplane.model`: Information model and JSON representation of mPlane messages.
 - `mplane.scheduler`: Component specification scheduler.
 Maps capabilities to Python code that implements them (in `Service`) and keeps track of running specifications and associated results (`Job` and `MultiJob`).